Frequently Asked Questions & Answers

 Middlesex Community College is committed to the policies of nondiscrimination and equal opportunity for persons with disabilities.
 The College provides a variety of academic support services for students with documented physical, psychiatric and/or learning disabilities.
 Services are coordinated through the Disability Support Services Office.
 Support services may include: pre-registration advising, tutoring, scribes, copies of class notes, distraction reduced testing, print enlargement, extended time testing, and assistive technology.
 Click here for more information or call 781-280-3630.

-How can I get involved in campus life?back to top
+How can I get involved in campus life?

 There is a broad spectrum of activities available to students including opportunities that enhance leadership skills through participation in clubs, events and student government.
 Students are encouraged to visit the Student Activities Office located on the second floor of the Campus Center in Bedford and on the fourth floor of the Lowell Cowan Center Room 407.
 Club and Student Resource Fairs are held where students can sign up to participate in an activity.
 All MCC students are invited to participate regardless of the campus where the activity is located.
 Click here for more specific information about "Student Activities" on the MCC portal.